Debugging Code with the Visual LISP IDE

 Watching Variables

-The variable 'i' should appear in the Watch Window list, with a value of nil.
-With the Watch Window still open, double-click on any instance on the 'entity' variable and click on the Add Watch button in the Watch Window (the button with the glasses symbol).
-This again should appear in the list, also with a value of nil.
+With the Watch Window still open, double-click on any instance on the ent variable and click on the Add Watch button in the Watch Window (the button with the glasses symbol):

 Animating the Code

-When the code evaluation reaches our first break point, code evaluation will cease and the VLIDE Editor window will appear, highlighting the code between the two break points.
+When the code evaluation reaches our first break point, code evaluation will be paused and the VLIDE Editor window will appear, highlighting the code between the two break points.
 From here, we have complete control over the code evaluation.
 We can step into and out of expressions and evaluate them as we please.

 For now, go to Debug » Animate and ensure this option is ticked.